joelhi/kmeans-rs/README.md

 **About**

-The code features a simple implementation of a naive kmean clustering algorithm applied to do some processing of images.
+The code features a simple implementation of a naive kmeans algorithm applied to processing of images.

 Running the main function will cluster the colours of a provided image of the png format and save a version with only k-colours.